phadjido/CubismZ/README.md

 Converts the input file to the CZ format without data compression.
 No special flags are required for this build at compile time.
-This target can be built individually inside the `CubismZ/Tools` directory with:
+This target can be built individually
+with:
 ```
-make
+make tools-custom
 ```
+using the `CubismZ/Makefile`.

 ##### Wavelets and ZLIB

 Generates a build using the CubismZ wavelet compression scheme for the first compression stage (floating point compression) and applies [ZLIB][linkzlib] in the second compression stage.
-This target can be built individually inside the `CubismZ/Tools` directory with:
+This target can be built individually
+with:
 ```
-make wavz=1 zlib=1
+make tools-custom dir=wavz_zlib wavz=1 zlib=1
 ```
+using the `CubismZ/Makefile`.

 ##### ZFP

 Generates a build using the [ZFP][linkllnl] floating point compressor for the first compression stage.
 No further compression is applied for the second stage.
-This target can be built individually inside the `CubismZ/Tools` directory
+This target can be built individually
 with:
 ```
-make zfp=1
+make tools-custom dir=zfp zfp=1
 ```
+using the `CubismZ/Makefile`.

 ##### FPZIP

 Generates a build using the [FPZIP][linkllnl] floating point compressor for the first compression stage.
 No further compression is applied for the second stage.
-This target can be built individually inside the `CubismZ/Tools` directory
+This target can be built individually
 with:
 ```
-make fpzip=1
+make tools-custom dir=fpzip fpzip=1
 ```
+using the `CubismZ/Makefile`.

 ##### SZ

 Generates a build using the [SZ][linkanl] floating point compressor for the first compression stage.
 No further compression is applied for the second stage.
-This target can be built individually inside the `CubismZ/Tools` directory
+This target can be built individually
 with:
 ```
-make sz=1
+make tools-custom dir=sz sz=1
 ```
+using the `CubismZ/Makefile`.

 ### Blocksize